 The tools you will need for this recipe are: mixing bowl, measuring cups and spoons, rolling board and rolling pin, griddle or frying pan.

-5 tablespoons vegetable/ canola/ sunflower cooking oil
+5 tablespoons vegetable oil, canola oil, or sunflower cooking oil

-- Put the flour, fenugreek, 1 tbsp of cooking oil, cumin seeds, turmeric and red chili powders and salt in a large mixing bowl.
+Put the flour, fenugreek, 1 tablespoon of cooking oil, cumin seeds, turmeric and red chili powders, and salt in a large mixing bowl.

-- Very lightly flour a rolling board or clean counter surface and roll each ball into a circle of 7 - 8 inches diameter (5-6mm thick).
+Very lightly flour a rolling board or clean counter surface and roll each ball into a circle of 7 to 8 inches diameter (5 to 6 milliliters thick).
 For convenience, roll out as many parathas as you like, stacking them, ready to cook with a layer of cling film between each paratha.